xiaods/selfbooks/chapter2.md

 The two-level scheduling model of Mesos allows each framework to decide which algorithms it wants to use for scheduling the jobs that it needs to run.
 Mesos plays the arbiter, allocating resources across multiple schedulers, resolving conflicts, and making sure resources are fairly distributed based on business strategy.
 Offers come in, and the framework can then execute a task that consumes those offered resources.
 Or the framework has the option to decline the offer and wait for another offer to come in.
 This model is very similar to how multiple apps all run simultaneously on a laptop or smartphone, in that they spawn new threads or request more memory as they need it, and the operating system arbitrates among all of the requests.
 One of the nice things about this model is that it is based on years of operating system and distributed systems research and is very scalable.
 This is a model that Google and Twitter have proven at scale.

+## YARN scheduling

+Now, let’s look at what happens over on the YARN side.
+When a job request comes into the YARN resource manager, YARN evaluates all the resources available, and it places the job.
+It’s the one making the decision where jobs should go; thus, it is modeled in a monolithic way.
+It is important to reiterate that YARN was created as a necessity for the evolutionary step of the MapReduce framework.
+YARN took the resource-management model out of the MapReduce 1 JobTracker, generalized it, and moved it into its own separate ResourceManager component, largely motivated by the need to scale Hadoop jobs.

+YARN is optimized for scheduling Hadoop jobs, which are historically (and still typically) batch jobs with long run times.
+This means that YARN was not designed for long-running services, nor for short-lived interactive queries (like small and fast Spark jobs), and while it’s possible to have it schedule other kinds of workloads, this is not an ideal model.
+The resource demands, execution model, and architectural demands of MapReduce are very different from those of long-running services, such as web servers or SOA applications, or real-time workloads like those of Spark or Storm.
+Also, YARN was designed for stateless batch jobs that can be restarted easily if they fail.
+It does not handle running stateful services like distributed file systems or databases.
+While YARN’s monolithic scheduler could theoretically evolve to handle different types of workloads (by merging new algorithms upstream into the scheduling code), this is not a lightweight model to support a growing number of current and future scheduling algorithms.